 Since his childhood, Steve was smart but directionless.
 He had dropped out of college and started off experimenting with different sectors before co-founding Apple with Steve Wozniak in 1976.
 After that, Jobs left the company in 1985 and launched Pixar Animation Studios.
 Later on, after a decade, Jobs returned to the company.

 Steve was born on February 24, 1955, in San Francisco, California.
-He lived in Mountain View, California, this place was later renamed as the Silicon Valley.
+He lived in Mountain View, California, this place was later renamed the Silicon Valley.
 During his childhood, Jobs and his father worked on electronic equipment in the family garage.
 His father used to demonstrate to him how to take apart and reconstruct electronics.
 This hobby instilled confidence, tenacity, and mechanical prowess in Jobs.
 Therefore, the path to excellence started to off from his family’s garage.

 Jobs was always an intelligent and innovative thinker since his childhood.
 However, his youth was struck in the quicksand of formal schooling education.
 Due to the boredom, he was a prankster during his days in elementary school, and hence, his fourth-grade teacher needed to bribe him to study.
 He tested so well that the administrators wanted him to skip ahead to high school.
 However, his parents declined that offer.

 Post high school, Steve enrolled at Reed College in Portland, Oregon.
 There too, he was frustrated and dropped out of college and spent the next year and a half dropping in on creative classes at the school.
 He had developed a love of typography during his struggling days.

 In 1974, Jobs took over the job of a video game designer with Atari.
-A few months later, he left the company and found himself in India.
-In the subcontinent, he traveled and experimented with psychedelic drugs.
+A few months later, he left the company and travelled to India.
+In the subcontinent, he with psychedelic drugs.

 The start of their entrepreneurial venture was in 1976 when Jobs and Wozniak started a company named Apple Computer.
 The first headquarters of the company was at Jobs’s family garage.
 Initially, they funded their entrepreneurial venture by Jobs selling his beloved bus and Wozniak selling his scientific calculator.